 Federal Solar Tax Credit

 The biggest incentive currently available to Californians is the federal solar investment tax credit (ITC).
-This tax credit lets you claim 30% of the cost of your new system’s installation as a credit on your federal tax return.
-Keep in mind that this is a limited opportunity- the credit will drop down to 26% in 2020 and continue to decrease until it is completely phased out after 2021.
+This tax credit lets you claim 26% of the cost of your new system’s installation as a credit on your federal tax return.
+Keep in mind that this is a limited opportunity- the credit will drop down to 22% in 2023. and completely phase out after 2023.

 Property Tax Exemption